 First impressions of Opera are that it's fast.
 Rather like when computers are shown in movies and TV shows, pages load in the blink of an eye, and scrolling is smooth and unhindered.

-As with Chrome, mind you, Opera's scores in our most recent roundup of testing were down on its superb past performance: that JetStream benchmark score of 166.58 leaves it some way behind Safari and the Safari Technical Preview in the out-and-out performance stakes, although the Octane benchmarks are very good.
+As with Chrome, mind you, Opera's scores in our most recent roundup of testing weren't as impressive as Safari 11: its JetStream benchmark score of 171.43 leaves it some way behind Safari's 237.33.
+The Octane benchmark of 32,562 places it in third place behind Google's Chrome.

 The good performance is entirely understandable because, like Vivaldi, Opera is yet another browser based on the same Blink rendering engine as Google Chrome.

-Like Vivaldi, Opera can also utilise Chrome extensions although only if you first install a special compatibility extension.
+Like Vivaldi (below), Opera can also utilise Chrome extensions although only if you first install a special compatibility extension.
 Opera has its own extensive library of native extensions in any case, which cover needs such as ad and tracker cookie blocking.